koriol/koriol.github.io/okta.md

 # Modern IAM

-## JumpCloud & Identity Lifecycle Governance
+## Okta & Identity Lifecycle Governance

 ### Introduction
 In a modern cloud-first organization, the "Perimeter" is no longer a physical office or a firewall; it is the Identity.
 This project simulates the deployment of a Cloud Directory Service (JumpCloud) to act as the single source of truth for an organization.
 We will integrate this directory with Microsoft 365 (Entra ID) to automate the "Joiner-Mover-Leaver" process, ensuring that security follows the user regardless of where they log in.